navinlabcode/normalbreastDNA/README.md

 #### scDNA data analysis
 - Demultiplexed fastq files were first pre-processed by the pipeline: [_CNV_pipeline_](https://github.com/navinlabcode/CNV_pipeline).
-- Then R scripts in _scDNA_anlysis_ were used for downstream analysis and visualization.
+- Then R scripts in _scDNA_analysis_ were used for downstream analysis and visualization.

 #### Statistical analysis
-- R scripts in _stat_anlysis_ were used for statistical testing and visualization.
+- R scripts in _stat_analysis_ were used for statistical testing and visualization.

 #### Spatial transcriptomic analysis
 -